 Our Team has a passion and commitment for world Indigenous performance.
 Our combined experience ensures artistic and organizational excellence.

-Red Sky Performance is a multi-award-winning company at the forefront of contemporary Indigenous performance in Canada and worldwide.
-Internationally-renowned, Red Sky was founded in 2000 by Artistic Director Sandra Laronde of the Teme-Augama-Anishinaabe (People of the Deep Water).
+Red Sky Performance is at the forefront of contemporary Indigenous performance in Canada and worldwide.

-Touring since 2003, our collaborations on prestigious landmark projects have garnered critical acclaim both at home and abroad.
-Since our inception, we have proudly delivered 2,755 performances across Canada, as well a 198 performances in 17 countries on four continents.
+Touring since 2003, we have garnered critical acclaim both at home and abroad.
+Since our inception, we have proudly delivered 2,955 performances across Canada, as well a 198 performances in 17 countries on four continents.

 Executive & Artistic Director of Red Sky, Sandra Laronde, O.M.C., B.A.
 (Hon), Hon.
 LL.D is originally from the Teme-Augama-Anishinaabe (People of the Deep Water) in Temagami, northern Ontario.
 An accomplished innovator and leader in arts and culture, Sandra has conceived, developed, produced, and disseminated award-winning productions that are Indigenous, multinational, multi and inter-disciplinary, and intergenerational in scope.
 Sandra creates exceptional new work and programming that raises the artistic ceiling of contemporary Indigenous artistry, and contributes to building vibrant Indigenous communities across Canada and worldwide.